ERos1012/newIST412LMS/README.md

 # IST412 - Group 4: Learning Management System

+Logout button is added to main navigation bar, allowing user to return to the login view and entering different credentials if necessary

 ## M04-A03 Two Implemented Use Cases Integrated with First Usecase + Login/Authentication Implementation with Clean, Refactored Code

 ### Part 1